Image: Shutterstock

 42. Miami

-The word is derived from the name of a tribe Myaamiaki.
-The vivacity of the town on Florida’s tip is a quality that you would certainly like your baby girl to have.
+The name Miami comes from the name of a tribe – Myaamiaki.
+The vivacity of the town on Florida’s tip is a quality you would certainly like your baby girl to have.
+The name may also have originated from the Native American tribe Miami, whose name is thought to come from a word meaning ‘sweet water.’

 43. Rome